Identity Cards Act 2006: Legal requirements

 Failure to do so would have meant a penalty of up to £1,000 or a shortened permission to stay.

 National Identity Register

 Key to the ID Card scheme was a centralised computer database, the National Identity Register (NIR).
 To identify someone it would not have been necessary to check their card, since identity could be determined by a taking a biometric scan and matching it against a database entry.

 ID cards for foreign nationals were produced by the Driver and Vehicle Licensing Agency (DVLA) in Swansea on behalf of the Home Office.

 Identity Registration Number

 One entry on the NIR was the Identity Registration Number.
 The Home Office had recognised that a unique identifier was needed as a primary key for the database.

-The Home Office's Identity Cards Benefits Overview document described how the IRN would have enabled data sharing amongst police databases (including the Police DNA database), legal databases, and even corporate databases (including bank and travel operators).
+The Home Office's Identity Cards Benefits Overview document described how the IRN would have enabled data sharing amongst police, legal and corporate databases (including bank and travel operators).